 The audience then buys into this indirect crowd-shaming technique from the self-righteous figure speaking to them.
 They become delusional by forgetting that average, or below average, is a starting point for everyone.
 It’s impossible to be above average without being average first – that’s just the reality of it.

-The audience sees a man in a suit with a backdrop of him in front of a rented private jet, and they close their brains as they open their ears to listen to this “righteous” figure.
+The audience sees a man in a suit with a backdrop of him in front of a rented private jet.
+They close their brains as they open their ears to listen to this “righteous” figure.

-On that note, these real estate guru’s, seminar speakers, and wealth coaches will use props to establish credibility for themselves to lure you, the audience, down any path that they want that benefits them.
-You will notice how all of these real estate and wealth seminars always keep the spotlight on themselves (the speaker), their ego, and their greatest achievements, instead of focusing on the greater good of the audience.
+On that note, these real estate guru’s, seminar speakers, and wealth coaches will use props to establish credibility for themselves to lure you.
+The audience, down any path that they want that benefits them.
+You will notice how all of these real estate.
+Wealth seminars always keep the spotlight on themselves (the speaker).
+Their ego, and their greatest achievements, instead of focusing on the greater good of the audience.

-Logically, being in a situation where one minute your heart is about to burst, and you don’t know if you’re going to make it, and the next minute being perked up in a meeting to go see your deal for $56 million, is ridiculous.
-To start ripping IVs out of your body, hop in your car, and go make a deal for $56 million on the same day makes no sense whatsoever.
+Logically, being in a situation where one minute your heart is about to burst.
+You don’t know if you’re going to make it.
+The next minute being perked up in a meeting to go see your deal for $56 million, is ridiculous.
+To start ripping IVs out of your body, hop in your car.
+Go make a deal for $56 million on the same day makes no sense whatsoever.

 Did he provide any photos of that particular moment in his life?
-Does he have any actual proof that happened?
 Where is the documentation?
 There were no facts.

 Again, these are arbitrary and unsupported claims to make the audience feel excited.
 People are gullible, blinded by greed, and uneducated to know any better.